Latest News

 Our Services

-The Sunday services in all our chapels is at 10.30am.
+The Sunday services in all our chapels start at 10.30am.
 For more information see our Sunday Services page (link).
-The service lasts for 60-75 minutes, and includes hymns and songs, prayer, Bible readings and a talk, usually based around the readings.
+The service lasts for 60–75 minutes, and includes hymns and songs, prayer, Bible readings and a talk, usually based around the readings.
 The service is led by one of own ministers or by a lay person who has been trained in leading worship.
 Once a month in each chapel we celebrate the Sacrament of Holy Communion, to which all are welcome.
-Gluten-free bread and alcohol-free wine are used at this service.
-At the end of the service, tea, coffee and biscuits are served and there is the opportunity to chat informally.
-Please do introduce yourself, we will be pleased to get to know you.
+We use gluten-free bread and alcohol-free wine at this service.
+At the end of the service, we serve tea, coffee and biscuits and there is the opportunity to chat informally.
+Please do introduce yourself; we will be pleased to get to know you.

 Can I bring my children?

-Messy Church, which is especially for parents, carers and children, takes place at St Andrews on the 3rd Sunday of the month from 3 to 5pm and at Partridge Green during the school holidays (see our calendars for dates and to book for MC at St Andrews).
+Messy Church, which is especially for parents, carers and children, takes place at St Andrew's on the 3rd Sunday of the month from 3 to 5pm and at Partridge Green during the school holidays (see our calendars for dates and to book for Messy Church at St Andrew's).

-If you would like to talk to one of our ministers, please use our Contact Us page .
+If you would like to talk to one of our ministers, please use our Contact Us page.
 We look forward to welcoming you soon.